Situation before reforms under the Employment Rights Act 2025

 • Work with payroll to adjust the mechanics of payment, and calculate any extra costs for your organisation.

 • Review your attendance management procedures including the trigger thresholds where managers intervene in cases of repeated absence.
 If you do not pay company sick pay, paying SSP from day one could result in more short-term absences, so you may need to spend more time managing employees’ attendance.
-This means that you will need your policies and procedures to be robust and support your business’s aims.
+This means that you need your policies and procedures to be robust and support your business’s aims.

 • Make sure your managers are well-equipped and confident to apply your attendance management procedures, including conducting return-to-work interviews.
 Give managers thorough training where needed.